 About Other Features

-This remote spot is a favorite for anglers and naturalists.
-It is surrounded by over 8,000 acres of Wild Forest state land.
-Watch for loons and osprey, both known to nest near the pond.
+Taylor Pond is surrounded by over 8,000 acres of Wild Forest state land, and is the namesake for a much larger complex of state land (Taylor Pond Wild Forest).
+It also has a trail completely surrounding it, and a state campground.
+Watch for loons and osprey, both are known to nest near the pond.

 There's an all-season trail around Taylor Pond that makes for a full-day hike.
 It is a flat trail, but since this is primarily used in the winter, it can be rugged in spots.

 Start this long loop along an old road on mostly flat terrain; you will quickly arrive at the intersection with the Taylor Pond State Campground on the right, continue straight.
 Soon you can see the pond through the trees, but you never really approach its shores until, at 2.6 miles, there is a lean-to on the shore.
-This lean-to sits in an amazing position, giving all who visit it an excellent opportunity to relax as well as amazing scenery of the mountains over the north shore.
+This lean-to sits in an amazing position, giving a view of the entire pond and Douglas Mountain to the north, which separates this pond from Silver Lake to the north.
 This spot is also a good place to turn around for the hike back.

-Soon you come to the western end of the pond, where bald eagles are known to nest.
+Continuing, you'll soon come to the western end of the pond, where bald eagles are known to nest.
 This section tends to be a little rougher and rockier.
-Another lean-to sits off the trail on the west side of the pond.
+Another lean-to sits off the trail on the west side of the pond (about 4 miles into the hike).
 A faint herd path leads to it.

 On the shore of the pond sits the Taylor Pond State Campground which is an excellent location to access this trail as well.
-Along this ski tour you have a good possibility to see winter wildlife so keep a keen eye and ear.
+Along this ski tour (most common way of doing the loop in the winter) you have a good possibility to see winter wildlife so keep a keen eye and ear.
 This is a long loop that will take most of the day even for a good skier, but the nice thing about a loop around a pond is that the destination is the pond and you can make it an out-and-back trip if you'd like.

 Along the pond's southern shore you will have easy conditions with very little change in elevation.
 Once across the inlet, you will find yourself skiing into a western bay of the pond and then around yet another point of Taylor Pond.